omartgabr/omartgabr/README.md

 Hello all!
 My name is Omar Gabr and I am an undergraduate mathematics student interested in programming.
-I also minor in Physics where I took classes that require programming and simulating physical environments.
+I also minor in Physics where I took classes that required programming in Python and simulating physical environments.

 I'm interested in pursuing a career in quantitative finance, but I am also open to becoming a freelance software developer.